mlevit/aws-auto-remediate/README.md

 ### Auto Remediate

-The Auto Remediate function is triggered via an SNS Topic `auto-remediate-config-compliance`.
-The SNS Topic is populated with a compliance payload from AWS Config via a CloudWatch Event `auto-remediate-config-compliance`.
+The Auto Remediate function is triggered via an SQS Queue `auto-remediate-config-compliance`.
+The SQS Queue is populated with a compliance payload from AWS Config via a CloudWatch Event `auto-remediate-config-compliance`.
 The purpose of the CloudWatch Event is to filter out all non-compliance related messages that AWS Config generates.

 Once the Lambda function has been triggered it will attempt to remediate the security concern.
 If the remediation was unsuccessful, the event payload will be sent to the dead letter queue (DQL) SQS Queue `auto-remediate-dlq`.

 ### Auto Remediate DLQ

 The Auto Remediate DLQ function is triggered on a schedule (defined in the `serverless.yml` file).
-When the function is run, it will retrieve messages from SQS Queue `auto-remediate-dlq` and invoke the Auto Remediate Lambda function.
+When the function is run, it will retrieve messages from SQS Queue `auto-remediate-dlq` and sends the message to the compliance SQS Queue `auto-remediate-config-compliance`.

 ### Auto Remediate Setup